Go Yoga Glow

 More and more people are discovering the health benefits of a regular yoga practice.
 You don't have to be a celebrity, wellness warrior or have a body that bends like a pretzel to have a practice that brings you amazing emotional and health benefits.
-In my Manhattan psychotherapy practice, my clients report that yoga, in addition to other mind-body practices, offers a welcome calm to the chaos, which is how many busy New Yorkers would describe their lives.
-In fact, Individuals who would never consider hiring a life coach or a therapist to help them manage their lives, do find relief from emotional suffering by committing to a regular yoga practice.
-Hey, I'm a fan of finding whatever works for you!
+In my psychotherapy practice, my clients report that yoga, in addition to other mind-body practices, offers a welcome calm to the chaos, which is how many would describe their lives.
+In fact, Individuals who would never consider hiring a life coach or a therapist to help them bring balance to their lives, do find relief from emotional suffering by committing to a regular yoga practice.
 So lets talk yoga...
 According to research at the Division of Sleep Medicine at Brigham and Women's Hospital in Boston, yoga has been found to help people with the following concerns:

 - elevates mood